Disruptions in Bulgaria and Turkey

 Construction works in Turkey

-When traveling to Istanbul, keep in mind that all trains coming from Europe will halt at Cerkezköy.
-A replacement bus operates between Cerkezköy and Istanbul and your Eurail pass is valid on this bus.
-If you're traveling the other way, you need to make your reservations at Istanbul Sirkeci station, before taking the replacement bus to Cerkezköy.
+When traveling to Istanbul, keep in mind that all trains coming from Europe will halt at Kapikule.
+A replacement bus operates between Kapikule and Istanbul and your Eurail pass is valid on this bus.
+If you're traveling the other way, you need to make your reservations at Istanbul Sirkeci station, before taking the replacement bus to Kapikule.

-There are currently no trains running between Istanbul Haydarpasa and Eskisehir.
-You can take a regular bus on this route, but this is not included in your Eurail pass.
-From Eskisehir, trains run normally to Ankara and the rest of Turkey.
+There are no more trains running to or from Istanbul Haydarpasa.
+You can get to Eskisehir by bus, but this is not included in your Eurail pass.
+At Eskisehir, there are construction works, but you should be able to connect to Ankara and the rest of Turkey.

 Turkey's first high-speed train line